Overview

 Plus 450 clock hours of school-based practice under a qualified

-fieldwork hours in California and within three years of enrolling
+complete fieldwork hours in California and within

-in the program to apply for the PPS credential.
-Please visit our
+seven years of enrolling in the program to apply for the PPS

-FAQ section for
+credential.
+Please visit our FAQ section for

 additional information.